taalhaataahir0102/LLVM-Profiler/README.md

 ## Future Plans:

-1. Include relative and absolute time taken by each function
+1. Include relative time taken by each function
 2. Include memory taken by each funtion on stack